Chapter 11.4 – Safety, Security, and Cybersecurity

 If information confidentiality, integrity, and availability are secured against cyberattacks, a level of cyber resilience can be achieved.
 Ports and the maritime industry are being increasingly targeted, with cyberattack growth rates in triple digits since 2017.
 The causes of cybersecurity breaches can be intentional or unintentional, such as an employee error (losing a laptop or a storage device during travel or commuting that can be retrieved by others).
 The setting of port community systems has greatly improved the transactional environment but has also opened cybersecurity risks about the platform.
 The consequences are multidimensional, ranging from data theft to operational disruptions that impact carriers and cargo owners.
 The cyber resilience of a number of ports is perceived to be in question for three main reasons:

-- Terminal infrastructure.
+• Terminal infrastructure.
 A port terminal, particularly a container terminal, is composed of a multiplicity of information technologies, automated assets, and telecommunication networks that each represent a potential point of entry for a cyberattack.
 Terminal infrastructure, including ship-to-shore cranes (STS), gantries, and even trucks, rely on software to operate.
 Commonly, terminal equipment is manufactured by a foreign entity to the terminal operator, and the software component is also part of the equipment.
 So, the purchase and installation of terminal equipment can represent a cybersecurity risk.
-For instance, 80% of the STS in American ports are manufactured by the Chinese conglomerate ZPMC (Zhenhua Heaver Industries), which can be perceived as a cyber-security risk.
+For instance, 80% of the STS in American ports are manufactured by the Chinese conglomerate ZPMC (Zhenhua Heaver Industries), which can be perceived as a cyber-security risk because of potential backdoors.

 In recent years, several market players have been confronted with large-scale cyberattacks.
 Notable events include:

 Similar to cybersecurity issues in large organizations, mitigation strategies for ports involve monitoring devices, including those associated with terminal equipment, for intrusions and reconfiguration attempts.
-The numbers are becoming staggering as some networks can experience millions of firewall events per day, which can result in a security event if an exploit has been targeted.
+The number of attempts is becoming staggering as some networks can experience millions of firewall events per day, which can result in a security event if an exploit has been targeted.
 Alone, the Port of Los Angeles reported being subject to 60 million cyberattack events per month in 2023, up from 7 million per month in 2014.
 The most common include:

-Cybersecurity issues have become central to the resilience of contemporary ports as they represent an entirely new set of risks.
+Cybersecurity issues have become central to the resilience of contemporary ports as they represent an entirely new set of risks that have no precedent.
 This may require changes in the governance structure with clear roles and chain of authority concerning cybersecurity.
 An outcome has been the creation of the chief cybersecurity officer (CCO) or chief information security officer (CISO), often as an extension of the IT department.
 This office, commonly reporting directly to the CEO or the Board, is responsible for implementing cyber resilience strategies and oversees the digital transformation of the port and its facilities.

 Related Topics